tr1ptychs/nvim-config/README.md

 Always a WIP

-Probably don't just clone this, instead use something like [kickstart](https://github.com/nvim-lua/kickstart.nvim) and customize for yourself.
+You probably shouldn't just clone/fork this, but feel free to do so.